andrealorenzon/testo_tesi/tesi.md

 # Empirical analysis

-With the aim of obtaining benchmark the effectiveness of ROSE, a simple test suite has been written, in a Jupyter Notebook.
+With the aim of obtaining benchmark the real effectiveness of ROSE, a simple test suite has been written, in a Jupyter Notebook.

 ## Materials & methods